top of page

 • It’s not fluff — it’s leverage.

-Can you measure it?
+Can you measure brand reputation videos?

 Definitely.
-Use video assets to track how your reputation affects conversions, deal velocity, and customer retention.
+Use videos assets to track how your reputation affects conversions, deal velocity, and customer retention.

 Here’s what the data says about reputation in action through testimonials: